OctopusDeploy/OctoProduct/chapter1.md

 ## What is a deployment?

-In the previous section we talked about deploying "applications" to environments, which is typically how we talk about deployments.
+In the previous section we talked about deploying "applications" to environments, which is typically how we describe deployments.
 But to appreciate how repeatable deployments are achieved, we first need to be more specific about what we actually deploy.

 In Octopus there are three things that are deployed to an environment:

 1. The compiled applications (a Docker image in the case of a Kubernetes deployment) that are configured for a specific environment.
 Octopus refers to these as packages.
 2. The variables, usually with a small subset specific to individual environments, that define how the applications are configured.
-3. Scripts and configuration files written inline (i.e. not saved as files in packages) to support or define the application in an environment.
+3. Scripts and configuration files written inline (i.e. not saved as files in packages) to support or configure the application in an environment.

 Octopus represents a deployment as a series of steps.
 These steps are configured with a combination of variables, package references and inline scripts and configuration files.